jo/couchdb-best-practices/README.md

 ### Embrace the Document ID
 In CouchDB ids can be arbitrary strings.
 Make use of this!

+The id cannot be changed afterwards, instead you can move a document via COPY and DELETE.

 Before deciding on using a random value as doc `_id`, read the section [When not to use map reduce](http://pouchdb.com/2014/05/01/secondary-indexes-have-landed-in-pouchdb.html)